ritza-co/internal-articles/docs/django-vs-flask-vs-react-vs-node-vs-fastapi-vs-rails.md

 Consider Flask if you are looking to create a small, unique web application that is highly extendable and customisable.

+### Hello World: Django vs Flask

 ![DjangoVsFlask-Hello-World](./assets/django-vs-flask-vs-react-vs-node-vs-fastapi-vs-rails/django-vs-flask-hello-world.png)

+Django requires some other files and configuration to run this app.

 ## Django vs React